 - Remove from the heat and pour the mixture into traditional clay dishes or ramekins.

-- Allow the custard to cool, and then chill the crema catalanas for about four hours (preferably overnight).
+- Allow the custard to cool, and then cover in plastic wrap and chill the crema catalanas for about four hours (preferably overnight).

 - Before serving, I like to let mine come to room temperature (unless it's summer-- that would be too hot!).
 Then sprinkle a thin layer of sugar on top of each ramekin.
 Spread the sugar out by tilting the ramekins in all directions.
 Caramelize with a small kitchen blowtorch (though the truly authentic crema catalanas are made with a hot iron (see photo below).

 - Top with fresh fruit (optional) and enjoy!